 72 NAACP v.
-Button.
-371 U.S. 415 (1963).
+Button, 371 U.S. 415 (1963).

-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 18 of 36 speech, the Supreme Court ruled that "a State may not, under the guise of prohibiting professional misconduct, ignore constitutional rights," explaining:
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 18 of 36 speech, the Supreme Court ruled that "a State may not, under the guise of prohibiting professional misconduct, ignore constitutional rights," explaining:

 If there is an internal tension between proscription and protection in the statute, we cannot assume that, in its subsequent enforcement, ambiguities will be resolved in favor of adequate protection of First Amendment rights.
 Broad prophylactic rules in the area of free expression are suspect.
-Precision of regulation must be the touchstone in an area so closely touching our most precious freedoms.
-73
+Precision of regulation must be the touchstone in an area so closely touching our most precious freedoms.73

 ABA Model Rule 8.4(g) fails to protect a lawyer from complaints being filed against her based on her speech.
 It fails to protect a lawyer from an investigation into whether her speech is "harmful" and "manifests bias or prejudice" on the basis of one or more of the eleven protected categories.
 The provision fails to protect a lawyer from the expense of protracted litigation to defend her speech and her license.
 Such litigation extracts significant expense and a substantial emotional toll.
-Even if the investigation or litigation eventually concludes that the lawyer's speech was protected by the First Amendment, the lawyer has had to inform courts that a complaint has been brought and that she is under investigation, whenever she applies for admission to another bar or seeks to appear pro hac vice in a case.
+Even if the investigation or litigation eventually concludes that the lawyer's speech was protected by the First Amendment, the lawyer has had to inform courts that a complaint has been brought and she is under investigation whenever she applies for admission to another bar or seeks to appear pro hac vice in a case.
 In the meantime, her personal reputation may suffer damage through media reports.

 The process will be the punishment, which brings us to the real problem with ABA Model Rule 8.4(g).
 Rather than risk a prolonged investigation with an uncertain outcome, and then lengthy litigation, a rational, risk-adverse lawyer will self-censor.
-Because a lawyer's loss of her license to practice law is a staggering penalty, the calculus is entirely predictable: Better to censor one's own speech than to risk a grievance complaint under ABA Model Rule 8.4(g), as the federal judge observed in Greenberg v.
-Haggerty.
-The losers are not just the lawyers, but our free civil society that depends on lawyers to protect-and contribute to-the free exchange of ideas, which is its lifeblood.
+Because a lawyer's loss of her license to practice law is a staggering penalty, the calculus is entirely predictable: Better to censor one's own speech than to risk a grievance complaint under ABA Model Rule 8.4(g), as the federal judge explained in Greenberg v.
+Haggerty.74 The losers are not just the lawyers, but our free civil society that depends on lawyers to protect--and contribute to-the free exchange of ideas, which is its lifeblood.

 III.
-ABA Formal Opinion 493 Ignores Three Recent Supreme Court Decisions that Demonstrate the Likely Unconstitutionality of ABA Model Rule 8.4(g).
+ABA Formal Opinion 493 Ignores Three Recent Supreme Court Decisions that Demonstrate the Likely Unconstitutionality of Rules Like ABA Model Rule 8.4(g) and Predates the Federal Court Decision in Greenberg v.
+Haggerty.